mbrugman67/BusPirate-docs-hugo/content/docs/command-reference.md

 The ```ddr5``` command can probe, read, write, and unlock the SPD hub chip in [DDR5 SDRAM computer memory modules]({{< relref "/docs/devices/ddr5">}}) (UDIMM, SODIMM).
 - Unlock SPD chips, backup SPD data and restore corrupted SPD tables.
 - Search for, and replicate, hidden entries unscrupulous manufacturers use to lock equipment to proprietary RAM modules.

+DDR5 SPD dumps can be edited with a HEX editor or a dedicated SPD editor GUI like [DDR5SPDEditor](https://github.com/edlf/DDR5SPDEditor).

 {{% alert context="info" %}}
 The [DDR5 SPD I2C adapter plank]({{< relref "/docs/overview/ddr-ram-i2c-adapter/" >}}) has everything you need to play with DDR5 without soldering.
 The plank provides the correct voltage levels and pinouts to interface with a DDR5 SPD chip in offline mode.
 {{% /alert %}}